-Newsletter mailing, and email marketing are part of the fixed online marketing universe.
-Basically, prohibition with opt-in permission also applies here for the processing of personal data.
-Processing is only allowed by law if either there is a consent by those impacted, or a statutory justification.
-This could be, for example, preserving the justified interests of the person responsible for sending email marketing.
-Recital 47 of the General Data Protection Regulation expressly states that the law also applies to the processing of personal data for direct marketing as a legitimate interest of the person responsible.
+Newsletter mailings and e-mail marketing are a fixed part of the online marketing universe.
+Basically, the principle that processing is prohibited but subject to the possibility of authorisation also applies to the personal data which is used to send e-mails.
+Processing is only allowed by the General Data Protection Regulation (GDPR) if either the data subject has consented, or there is another legal basis.
+This could be, for example, preserving the legitimate interest of the controller to send e-mail marketing.
+Recital 47 of the General Data Protection Regulation expressly states that the law also applies to the processing of personal data for direct marketing as a legitimate interest of the controller.